Microservices patterns

 image

 Here we have three dimensions for the scale cube.
-X axis = multiple copies on load balancer.
-Z axis = split by categories on requests.
-Y axis = functional decomposition, breaking by function.
+X axis is multiple copies on load balancer.
+Z axis is split by categories on requests.
+Y axis is functional decomposition, breaking by function.

 The microservice architecture is an architectural style that structures an application as a set of services.
 Each microservice is: